 For a first hand account of the benefits that Neurofeedback can bring someone with ADHD, please watch the video below:

 Neurofeedback for Substance Abuse/Addiction Recovery

 Another major application of Neurofeedback has been assisting the recovery of those who have been addicted to harmful substances such as alcohol and prescription or recreational drugs.
 In 2014 the National Survey on Drug Use and Health found that over 20 million Americans had struggled with substance abuse that year (3).
 The effects of continued substance abuse (especially alcohol) makes it very difficult for the substance abuser to change their patterns of thinking or behavior, even if they recognize their own self destructive tendencies.
 Neurofeedback can act as a ‘change-agent’ lending empowerment to a substance abuser, and fostering sobriety or rehabilitation.

 Those with a history of substance abuse often feel like they have little choice or control over their life.
-Neurofeedback helps clients to gain control of their life; treated patients experience a greater ability to control and regulate their thoughts and emotions.
+Neurofeedback helps clients to gain control of their life; patients who complete 10 or more sessions of Neurofeedback experience a greater ability to control and regulate their thoughts and emotions.
 Once clients achieve a greater control over their own thoughts, it becomes much easier for them to take that control and agency in to the rest of their life.